 Toyota ADAS Sensors

 As mentioned, Toyota’s ADAS features are made possible using different sensors around the car.
-Here is a brief overview of some of the most important ADAS sensors:
+Here is a brief overview of some of the most important ADAS sensors that the Toyota Safety Sense, and many other systems, rely on:

 Toyota ADAS Research and Development